James-VT/MS4_White_Whale_Fundraising/README.md

 ### A site owner will want to:
 8. Explain to users who they are, what they do and how they can help as soon as a user lands on the home page.
 9. Generate revenue via donations.
-10. Grow their member base by encouraging users to become new members.
-11. Raise awareness of upcoming fundraising events.
+10. Obtain full user details in order to be able to apply for Gift Aid on their donations.
-12. Host a blog.
+11. Host a blog.
-13. Encourage interaction with users by allowing registered users to leave comments on blogs.
+12. Encourage interaction with users by allowing registered users to leave comments on blogs and write new posts.
-14. Add upcoming fundraising events to the site for users to see.

 ---